-New Biz Motto and Mission: ‘Edible Cookie Dough On-Tha-Go’
+Democrats in Hell’s Kitchen?
+Believe it.

 “No one used to go beyond Sixth Avenue,” said Whitener, “Now the neighborhood is bustling.
 All those artists moving in made a difference.
 HERE has made an impact.”

 It has also grown.
 Initially an organization with a $350,000 annual budget, that number has grown nearly sixfold.
-Once entirely volunteer based, HERE now employs nine full time and nine part time staff members.
+Once entirely volunteer based, HERE now employs nine full-time and nine part-time staff members.

 Equally impressive is the high quality of the work the company has produced over the past quarter century — including such groundbreaking productions as the premiere of Eve Ensler’s “The Vagina Monologues,” Basil Twist’s “Symphonie Fantastique,” Basil Twist and Joey Arias’ “Arias with a Twist,” Young Jean Lee’s “Songs of the Dragons Flying to Heaven,” Trey Lyford & Geoff Sobelle’s “all wear bowlers,” Taylor Mac’s “The Lily’s Revenge,” and several works created and directed by Marting.
 Other artists with a close association with the space have included Labyrinth Theater Company, Elevator Repair Service, Target Margin Theater, and The Talking Band.